fdavidcl/vagrant-spark/README.md

 ### Spark

+To access the Spark shell, just use the command

 ```
-/opt/spark/bin/spark-shell
+spark-shell
 ```

 ### spark-notebook

 ```
 cd /opt/spark-notebook/ && ./bin/spark-notebook
 ```

-And then head to http://localhost:9000/
+And then head to `http://localhost:9000/`.

 ## Other resources